sfzbuilder/sfzbuilder.github.io/manual/docs/index.md

 2. **Percussion**: percussive mappings, this one is intended to be customizable the root note of the samples to create your own percussion mappings.
 3. **Wavetable**: mappings where it uses a wavetable WAV file or a collection of wavetables inside a SFZ file as regions using the opcode `oscillator_on`. *This feature is implemented correctly only in* **sfizz.**

+The maps to select are based on **PACK** and then **MAP**.
+You can scroll with the mouse wheel or click it to browse all the mappings.

 ### 4. Mapping features
 1. **Volume**: Set the volume of the mapping.
 2. **Mute Map**: Mutes the map.
 Useful when debugging a preset.